TadiT7/treble_experimentations_wiki/Asus-Zenfone-Live-L1.md

 | Other feature             | Not tested at all                                         |
 ---

-Tested By: AcAciA, [Maulana Kurniawan](https://t.me/maulaaana), [Satu Prasetyo Gilang Mahameru](https://t.me/m4h4m3ru) - ASUS_X00RD, WW-15.01.xxxx.xxx - September 14, 2018 - Template created by [@maulaaana](https://github.com/maulaaana), @zguithues and @hackintosh5
+Tested By: AcAciA, Maulana Kurniawan, Satu Prasetyo Gilang Mahameru - ASUS_X00RD, WW-15.01.1902.121 - April 10, 2019 - Template created by @maulaaana, @zguithues and @hackintosh5

-Join our [Asus Zenfone Live L1 Official Telegram Group](https://t.me/ZenfoneLiveL1) or our [Asus Zenfone Live L1 Official Facebook Group](https://www.facebook.com/groups/1179335585483994/)

-Helpful tools link below!
-* [twrp.img](https://drive.google.com/open?id=1FlE-HsSRJ-NwNQlACo-2vKfnvKQZFCKs).
-Flash this image file with fastboot command.
-* [decrypt.zip](https://drive.google.com/open?id=1Xlt7ghekdBt3SVpQBZlP8oGmoHOI2l-F).
-Format data first in TWRP before flash it.
-* [camera2api.zip](https://drive.google.com/open?id=1QATgW1oe7IOkuD26OBWS0mnR79NmS1OK).
-Flash it in TWRP to use GCam Mod.